We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-Delta’s standard economy post has 18.6 inch-wide seats with 32 inches of pitch.
-The A220’s economy and comfort plus seats are nearly two inches wider those found on many of the McDonnell Douglas MD88s it will replace on certain routes.
+Delta’s economy seats are 18.6 inches wide with 32 inches of pitch.
+The A220’s economy and Comfort Plus seats are nearly 2 inches wider those on many of the McDonnell Douglas MD-88s it will replace on certain routes.

 - source